Your Defense Team

-If the police suspect you are DUI, they will advise you of the North Dakota Implied Consent Advisory.
+If the officer suspects you are driving under the influence, they will then advise you of the North Dakota Implied Consent Advisory.
+This is typically read from a card.
 This piece of legislation indicates that by driving a car you have in fact consented to a breath, blood, or urine test to determine your BAC unless you expressly refuse.
-You’ll then be asked to submit to an “on site screening test."
-This test is usually not admissible at a criminal trial, but refusing to take this test (which is usually a quick breath test) can result in DOT license suspensions.
+You’ll then be asked to submit to an “on site screening test.”
+It is a handheld device that you blow into.
+This is what most people refer to as a breathalyzer.
+This test is usually not admissible at a criminal trial, but refusing to take this test can result in DOT license suspensions.

-If you register above a .08 on the "on site screening test" you'll likely be arrested for DUI.
-You'll be advised of the North Dakota Implied Consent Advisory again and asked to take a Chemical Test; this will be a blood, breath, or urine test.
+If you refuse the breathalyzer or take the test and register above a 0.08, you will likely be arrested for a DUI.
+You will then be advised of the North Dakota Implied Consent Advisory again and asked to take a Chemical Test; this will be a blood, breath, or urine test.
 Again, contrary to popular belief, it is entirely the officer’s decision which test he offers; you cannot and do not get to choose.
-Pursuant to recent supreme court precedent, you will likely be asked to take a breath test.
-You can however ask for an independent test but you will be required to pay for it.
+Pursuant to recent Supreme Court precedent, you will likely be asked to take a breath test.
+You can, however, ask for an independent test, but you will be required to pay for it.
 If you refuse to take the breath test, you again can be charged with “refusal,” punished in the same manner as a DUI but often carries enhanced DOT suspension/revocation.
 If you take the test, it will likely occur at the jail facility.
-If it’s a breath test, you’ll be given the results immediately and issued a report and notice outlining information for the DOT suspensions that come with a result above .08 BAC.
+If it’s a breath test, you’ll be given the results immediately and issued a report and notice outlining information for the DOT suspensions that come with a result above 0.08 BAC.
 If you take a blood test, the report and notice will get mailed to you later.
 Of particular note, before you take the test, you have a right to a “reasonable period of time” to consult with an attorney.

 After the test, you’ll be processed and booked in.
-You'll likely be able to post bond.
+You will likely be able to post bond.
 Depending on any prior DUIs you may have, most local jails will allow you to post a bond around $500 for a first offense DUI.
-A 4th offense DUI in lifetime (with some exceptions) is considered a felony with a likely requirement that you see a judge before being assigned a bond.
+A 4th offense DUI within 15 years (with some exceptions) is considered a felony with a likely requirement that you see a judge before being assigned a bond.

-It’s imperative to involve your attorney immediately to advocate on your behalf and preserve the best possible DUI defense in Dickinson, Williston, Watford City & Bismarck, ND.
+It’s imperative to involve your attorney immediately to advocate on your behalf and preserve the best possible DUI defense.

 In addition to criminal penalties and license suspensions, there are a host of other ramifications or potential consequences to getting a DUI in North Dakota.
 They range from having to obtain SR-22 insurance, to years of 24/7 alcohol testing, to vehicle forfeiture … among other consequences.